Content from Introduction

 Message: Quota 'N2_CPUS' exceeded.

-are due to requested machine type no being available in the requested zone.
-Nothing to do with you quota.
+can be due to requested machine type no being available in the requested zone.
+In that case, they have nothing to do with you quota.

 Try in a different region or with a different machine type.
 You can give them as parameters e.g. --zone=europe-west4-a --machine-type=e2-standard-4.
 Independent of the zone specified in parameters, the disk image will have eu as the location, so any zone in europe is OK (if you plan to create your cluster in a zone in europe).